-Norovirus outbreak: What you need to know and how to protect yourself
+Nearly 300 people sick with stomach virus aboard a Royal Caribbean cruise ship

 Hard to wash away

-One of the girls had thrown up in the hotel bathroom, spreading an aerosol of norovirus that landed everywhere, including on a reusable grocery bag hanging in the room.
+One of the girls had thrown up in the hotel bathroom, spreading an aerosol of the virus that landed everywhere, including on a reusable grocery bag hanging in the room.
 The bag, which later was used to carry the cookies, tested positive for the bug two weeks later.

 Norovirus is hard to wash away.
 Studies show a quick application of hand sanitizer won’t get rid of it, and most people don’t wash their hands properly, either — it takes about 30 seconds of vigorous rubbing using hot water and soap to wash away the tiny bits of virus, and that means getting under the nails, too.